praveenjuge/copybook/README.md

 # Copy Book

-Copy book is a collection of words that are commonly used around the web.
+Copy book is a collection of texts that are commonly used around the web.

 ## Development